<img height="1" width="1" src="https://www.facebook.com/tr?id=351964989925933&amp;ev=PageView &amp;noscript=1">

 Ethanol

-U.S. ethanol production totaled 1.287 billion gallons in April, down 6% from the previous month but 4% higher than April 2024, according to data from the Energy Information Administration.
-Ethanol production has been off to a strong start this year despite a lower print in February.
+U.S. ethanol production totaled 1.38 billion gallons in May, up 4.7% from the previous month and slightly higher than May 2024, according to data from the Energy Information Administration.
+Year-to-date output rose to 6.7 billion gallons, up 2.3% from the same period last year.

 Ethanol processors have been able to achieve record output this year despite lower crush volumes.
 In April, the corn ethanol conversion rate was about 3 gallons of ethanol per bushel of corn, according to calculations using USDA crush data and EIA production data.